The specifics to UKCA marking

 Approved bodies will be able to undertake conformity assessment activity for UK designated standards.
 Where an approved body has undertaken the assessment, the manufacturer (or their authorised representative) must affix the UK marking.
 Rules around affixing the new UK marking will be equivalent to the current CE marking.

 How can I obtain UKCA approval after 2021?

 After the 1st January 2021 date all UKCA approvals will require full recertification of audit and product testing.
 This will be applicable to all testing concluded after 31st December 2020.

 How long can I use CE marking to enter UK market?

-Preparation to be fully compliant with the new UKCA framework, implementation and confirmed compliance, is recommend as soon as possible – ideally before 31st December 2020, or as soon as possible after 1st January 2021.
+Preparation to be fully compliant with the new UKCA framework, implementation and confirmed compliance, is recommended as soon as possible – ideally before 31st December 2020, or as soon as possible after 1st January 2021.

-UKCA is required for the UK market from the 1st January 2021, however a transition period allowing CE marked goods to enter the UK is in place.
+UKCA is required for the UK market from the 1st January 2021, however, a transition period allowing CE marked goods to enter the UK is in place.
 This window will end on 1st January 2023, and businesses should ensure they are prepared for the new system well in advance of this date.

 How can I continue to export/import to Ireland